7,500 lb. 4×4 Super Stock Diesel Trucks

-Only the best 4X4 Diesel drivers dare to compete in Freedom Hall.
-The chilly temperatures can create a unique challenge for diesel trucks, a balancing act to get the engine warm enough without running out of the time allotted.
-Last year’s unseasonably warm weather led to a six-truck pull-off after half the competitors made their way to the beach.
-Three of those competitors are back, including second-place finisher Brion Withrow, sixth place finisher Carl Atley and third place finisher Kent Crowder who went on to finish second in the Lucas Oil PPL Champions Tour.
+Only the best 4X4 diesel drivers dare to compete in Freedom Hall.
+The chilly temperatures can create a unique challenge for diesel trucks.
+It’s a balancing act to get the engine warm enough before running out of time.
+Last year’s Grand Champion, Chase Eller driving Caretaker, returns to defend his title.
+He’ll face last year’s runner-up, Kent Crowder with Scheid Diesel, who won the 2019 Lucas Oil Pro Pulling League (PPL) Champions Tour points race.

 Another driver to watch out for is Shane Kellogg driving Trump.
 He won the National Tractor Pullers Association (NTPA) Grand National points race and the Shell Rotella Cup.
 Also driving under the Scheid Diesel name, Brad Ingram won the PPL Silver Series.

 The 8,500 lb.
 Light Pro Stock class is loaded this year.
 With nine points race champions, the best of the best will go head-to-head in this competition.
 The 2018 Grand Champion, Kendall Beasley driving Hi-Gear Harvester, is back after winning the NTPA Region 4 points race and finishing second in the United Pullers of the Carolinas.
 He’ll compete against eight other champions: Jeff Mikloiche (East Coast Pullers), Wes Spencer (NTPA Region II), Justin Edwards (PPL Western Series), Joe Moore (Indiana Pulling League), Steve Beckley (Interstate Pullers South), Eric Dorwin (NTPA Region III), Mark Wiederhold (PPL Midwest) and Kevin Grove (Interstate Truck and Tractor Pullers Association).